-Cell Phones: If you want to use your cell phone abroad, you should check with your wireless provider if your cell phone is capable of international calls/texts and what the rates are.
+Cell Phones: If you want to use your cell phone abroad, you should check with your wireless provider if your cell phone is capable of international calls/texts.
 Depending on your wireless provider, you may be able to add international calling plans while traveling.
-International calls and texting can be very expensive and it is recommended to keep usage to a minimum.
+International calls from cell phones can be very expensive and it is recommended to keep usage to a minimum.
+Texting may be a more economical option.
 It may also be more economical to purchase relatively cheap pay as you go cell phone while abroad with international calling capability.
 Ask your host institution for guidance on which cell phone providers to use.
-Alternatively, if your phone is unlocked (check with provider), you might consider purchasing a SIM card to use local data and pay a monthly rate similar to in the US.

 Internet: Internet is extremely useful for communication, and is most likely faster and cheaper than other communication options.
-You will be able to communicate via email, social media, or use video conferencing services, such as Skype.
+You will be able to communicate via email, social media, or use online calling services or video conferencing services, such as Skype.
 However, there may be the potential for interference with your cultural experience.
 Be sure to limit your time spent online while abroad by setting a time limit and sticking to it.
 Don't let your real experience become a virtual study abroad.
-Although internet cafes and wi-fi spots will be available at most urban locations, some program locations may not have readily available and/or reliable internet access in public or your accommodations.
-Some students consider purchasing a portable WiFi for a monthly fee to use while abroad.
+Although internet cafes and wi-fi spots will be available at most urban locations, some program locations may not have readily available and/or reliable internet access.

 Mail: Sending letters back and forth can take a long time, usually more than a week for an airmail letter to leave the States, arrive at the host country and then to reach you at the local site.
 International postage is more expensive than domestic postage; but if you keep it to letters or postcards, it won't cost too much.
-Mailing packages by surface mail is less expensive than by air mail, but you must allow a lot of time.
+Mailing packages by surface mail is less expensive than by air mail, but allow a lot of time.
 Your family and friends will love getting postcards from you.
 And you will be delighted to go to your mailbox to find a letter or package from home.
 Finally, your letters home make a wonderful collection of memories for you when you return.